cormachogan/hostinfo-operator/README.md

 go build -o bin/manager main.go
 ```

 Our operator scaffolding (directory structure) is now in place.
-The next step is to implement our logic.
+The next step is to define the specification and status fields in our CRD.
+After that, we create the controller logic which will watch our Custom Resources, and bring them to desired state (called a reconcile operation).
+More on this shortly.

 ## Step 3 - Create the CRD ##

 Customer Resource Definitions [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) are a way to extend Kubernetes through Custom Resources.
-We are going to extend my Kubernetes cluster with a new custom resource called HostInfo which will retrieve information from an ESXi host.
-Thus, I will need to create a CRD which defines the specification of the custom resource, and the status fields that it returns.
-This is done by modifying the api/__version__/__crd__\_types.go file.
-In this tutorial, that file is called __api/v1/hostinfo_types.go__.
+We are going to extend a Kubernetes cluster with a new custom resource called __HostInfo__ which will retrieve information from an ESXi host placed whose name is specified in a Custom Resource.
+Thus, I will need to create a field called hostname in the CRD - this defines the specification of the custom resource.
+We also add two status fields, as these will be used to return information like TotalCPU and FreeCPU from the ESXi host.

-Here is the scaffolding provided by kubebuilder:
+This is done by modifying the __api/v1/hostinfo_types.go__ file.
+Here is the initial scaffolding / template provided by kubebuilder:

 ```go
 // HostInfoSpec defines the desired state of HostInfo